turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlesystem_api.rst

     Specify a timer function to determine the passage of time seen by the particle system on update.
 By default a function will be used which returns `TurbulenzEngine.time`, you would most certainly want this to be tied to a game update tick.

 ``synchronize``
     A function which will be called by a `ParticleRenderable` referencing this system, used to emit particles and update the system whenever the renderable is updated (is visible) to the `Scene`.
+This method is required to peform the update of the system including calls to `beginUpdate`, `createParticle` and `endUpdate`.

 ``trackingEnabled`` (Optional)
     Default value is `false`.
 If `true`, then created particles will be able to be simulated on the CPU as well as the GPU, so that positions, velocities and other attributes may be queried at any future time until death to permit emitting particles based on positions of existing particles.
 This will essentially double the cost of simulating any tracked particles.